Difference Between ACCA and CPA

 Why Pursue ACCA?

-ACCA registration is a much simpler process than CPA and is more cost effective.
+As far as the process of registrationProcess Of RegistrationACCA is an accounting qualification recognized globally that provides a solid foundation to students and professionals for careers in accounting, tax consulting, auditing, business valuation, treasury management.
+Its exam dates, timetables, and important notifications are readily available on its official website. and cost, of course, is concerned, both ACCA and CPA are more or less similar.
 ACCA prepares you for both financial and management roles, making it easier for you to choose careers in different sectors and industries.
-ACCA’s qualification is recognized by employers and students who have passed out ACCA are known for their quality and excellence, making it easy for employers to rely on their ability and knowledge while hiring them.
+ACCA’s qualification is recognized by employers, and students who have passed out ACCA are known for their quality and excellence, making it easy for employers to rely on their ability and knowledge while hiring them.

 Why Pursue CPA?

-There are certain jobs which the industry restricts for a CPA qualified professional such as launching a CPA firm or signing an audit report of a company, thus making it a valued professional degree for a CA. A CPA certificate holder is required to undergo practical training for a year or two under a licensed CPA and this ensures that the candidate has enough practice and creates a great no of contacts in this field before he is on his own in this industry.
+There are certain jobs that the industry restricts for a CPA-qualified professional, such as launching a CPA firm or signing an audit reportAudit ReportAn audit report is a document prepared by an external auditor at the end of the auditing process that consolidates all of his findings and observations about a company's financial statements. of a company, thus making it a valued professional degree for a CA. A CPA certificate holder is required to undergo practical training for a year or two under a licensed CPA and this ensures that the candidate has enough practice and creates a great no of contacts in this field before he is on his own in this industry.

 To decide which course to crack, I believe it depends on your choice of career roles and in which country you decide to work.
 As far as my job is concerned, I have told you the two options that exist, A and B. Now which one to go for…I wish you all the luck!